Should you complete an EASA or CAA licence?

 We are very fortunate to be positioned where we are on the Sussex coast.
 The entirety of our students’ flight training is completed from our base at Brighton City Airport (formerly known as Shoreham Airport).
 The proximity to France has meant that we have completed IR training flights there for many years.

 The IR skill test can therefore be taken from an EU member state with just a short transit flight there and back.
 This is the reason that we have been able to continue EASA training seamlessly since the end of 2020.
-Other ATOs simply cannot do this without a huge headache and a logistical nightmare.

 All future students will have the option to choose whether they wish to have an EASA licence issued, a UK CAA licence issued, or both.